thoughtworks-jumpstart/jumpstart/javascript/asynchronous-javascript/async-and-await.md

 In this case, if the promise returned by `users.get(userId)` or `users.getMetaDataFor(user)` is rejected, `await` will translate that into normal Error that you can `catch` hand handle.

+### Understanding `await` using the Gift Box model

+The gift box model we introduced in the last section can also help us to understand the effect of `await` on a Promise object.

+`await` basically unwrap the gift box and shows you what's inside.

+* If the promise is fulfilled, you will see the hidden secret value.
+* If the promise is rejected, then you open a box with a bomb and the bomb blows when the box opens.
+To protect yourself against such scenario, you need to use try...catch block to catch the errors.

-## What if there are errors thrown from an Async Function?
+## What if there are errors thrown directly from an Async Function?

-If there is an error thrown out of the Async function, can it be handled with try-catch?
+If you try to throw error from an Async function, can it be handled with try-catch when you call that async function?
 The answer is 'No'.

 For example, the async function below contains a throw statement: